hashkat/hashkat/docs/installation.md

     `cd hashkat`

 10. Once in this directory, you can see the list of all the files and directories that compose the #k@ project.
-11. In order to run simulations on hashkat, you must first edit the .bashrc file.
+11. In order to run simulations on hashkat, you must first edit the .profile file.
 You can enter this file by typing in the command:

-    `nano ~/.bashrc`
+    `nano ~/.profile`

 12. Once inside this file, assuming you have hashkat at the top of your home directory, you must type in: